 - Island Awakening by Lynne Martin (romantic fiction).

-I've written reviews of the above five books.
+I've written reviews of all of the above books.

 Also: Bonnes Vacances!: A Crazy Family Adventure in the French Territories by Rosie Millard is about a 4 month tour of the DOM-TOMs Rosie made with her husband and four young children to make a documentary series for the Travel Channel ("Croissants in the Jungle").
 Its final chapter covers Réunion (briefly); see my review of the book here.